Indigo Records: The Innocents

-One of the label's earliest and most successful acts was The Innocents, a vocal trio from the Los Angeles neighborhood of Sun Valley.
-Starting out as The Echoes, they had been signed by Herb Alpert to Andex Records, where they recorded a couple of tracks.
+One of the label's earliest and most successful acts was the Innocents, a vocal trio from the Los Angeles neighborhood of Sun Valley.
+Starting out as the Echoes, they had been signed by Herb Alpert to Andex Records, where they recorded a couple of tracks.
 After more rehearsals, the Innocents took their composition "Honest I Do" to Kim Fowley and Gary Paxton at American Studios, who recorded it and sold the master to Indigo.
 A&R Director Jim Lee signed the group to a record deal and personal management.

-In October 1960, "Honest I Do" reached #1 on the record charts in Los Angeles, and #28 nationally.
-In January 1961, the group's follow-up single, "Gee Whiz," also reached the #28 position on the national charts.
+In October 1960, "Honest I Do" reached number 1 on the record charts in Los Angeles, and number 28 nationally.
+In January 1961, the group's follow-up single, "Gee Whiz", also reached the number 28 position on the national charts.

 Kathy Young

 Indigo A&R Director Jim Lee discovered Kathy Young while managing a personal appearance by the Innocents at the Pacific Ocean Park amusement pier in Santa Monica.
-He handed her a song written in 1953 by Gene Pearson and recorded by his group, The Rivileers, titled A Thousand Stars.
+He handed her a song written in 1953 by Gene Pearson and recorded by his group, the Rivileers, titled "A Thousand Stars".
 During the recording session, the Innocents joined Young in what was described as completely impromptu and unplanned harmonizing.
-"A Thousand Stars," released as performed by "Kathy Young with The Innocents," reached #3 on the Billboard Hot 100 in December 1960, behind Elvis Presley's Are You Lonesome Tonight and Floyd Cramer's Last Date.
+"A Thousand Stars", released as performed by "Kathy Young with The Innocents", reached number 3 on the Billboard Hot 100 in December 1960, behind Elvis Presley's "Are You Lonesome Tonight?" and Floyd Cramer's "Last Date".

 Young's follow-up, "Happy Birthday Blues", peaked at No. 30 on the Hot 100 in 1961.
 Subsequent singles, such as "Magic Is the Night" and "The Great Pretender", failed to chart in the Top 40.